blogmaker123/Hacktoberfest/README.md

 - This year, the first 50,000 participants can earn a T-shirt.
 ---

-### IMPORTANT  While making pull request dont forget to add your username in CONTRIBUTERS.MD, so that you name will be shown in the contributers.
+### IMPORTANT  While making pull request dont forget to add your username ang Github link in CONTRIBUTERS.MD, so that you name will be shown in the contributers.

 ## Contributers Till Now
 | Name                  | Github